 Spider Psychology 101

-Before we can ensure spiders won’t pay you a visit while you sleep, we must first get into their heads to figure out why they would do so in the first place.
+To ensure you won’t have spiders in bed with you, we must get into their heads to figure out why they would join you in the first place.

 Reasons Spiders Might Visit Your Bed

 A spider will often wander indoors and decide to stick around if they find there are insects or other goodies around.
-The more food, the more they’ll want to hang around.
+The more food available, the more they’ll want to hang around.

-They may even decide to have their babies in your home to ensure they have plenty of food.
+They may even decide to have their babies in your home if there are enough insects to feed them.
 After all, baby spiders will resort to cannibalism if there’s not much food about.

 Are Deadly Spiders Likely to Visit You in Your Sleep?